-The tuner supports only Audio Services (Music and Talk) and the accompanying Text Information of XM® Satellite Radio.
+The tuner supports only Audio Services (Music and Talk) and the accompanying Text Information of XM[®] Satellite Radio.

-■ If XM® Satellite Radio does not operate normally
+■ If XM[®] Satellite Radio does not operate normally

-If a problem occurs with the $\mathrm{XM}^{\otimes}$ tuner, a message will appear on the display.
+If a problem occurs with the XM^{\otimes} tuner, a message will appear on the display.
 Refer to the table below to identify the problem, and take the suggested corrective action.

-CHECK The XM ® antenna is not connected.
-Check whether the XM ® antenna cable is attached securely.
-ANTENNA There is a short-circuit in the antenna or the sur- rounding antenna cable.
+CHECK ANTENNA The XM [®] antenna is not connected.
+Check whether the XM [®] antenna cable is attached securely.
+There is a short-circuit in the antenna or the sur- rounding antenna cable.
 See a Toyota certified dealer.
-CHANNEL NOT You have not subscribed to XM ® Satellite Radio.
+CHANNEL NOT AUTHORIZED You have not subscribed to XM [®] Satellite Radio.
 The radio is being updated with the latest encryption code.
-Contact XM ® Satellite Radio for subscription information.
+Contact XM [®] Satellite Radio for subscription information.
 When a contract is canceled, you can choose the "CH000" and all free-to-air channels.
-AUTHORIZED The premium channel you selected is not authorized.
+The premium channel you selected is not authorized.
 Wait for about 2 seconds until the radio returns to the previous channel or "CH001".
 If it does not change automatically, select another channel.
-If you want to listen to the premium channel, contact XM ® Satellite Radio.
-NO SIGNAL The XM ® signal is too weak at the current location.
+If you want to listen to the premium channel, contact XM [®] Satellite Radio.
+NO SIGNAL The XM [®] signal is too weak at the current location.
 Wait until your vehicle reaches a location with a stronger signal.
-LOADING The unit is acquiring audio or program information.
+LOADING DADING The unit is acquiring audio or program information.
 Wait until the unit has received the information.
-CHANNEL OFF AIR The channel you selected is not broadcasting any programming.
-Select another channel.
-Blank There is no song/program title or artist name/feature associated with the channel at this time.
+CHANNEL OFF AIR , Blank There is no song/program title or artist name/feature associated with the channel at this time.
 No action needed.